Translate

 premises and for the losses they claimed they had suffered.10 They also made a

-damages for unlawful eviction in relation to the re-entry.11 The claim
+claim for damages for unlawful eviction in relation to the re-entry.11 The claim

 was transferred to the Central London County Court.12